 What does a shut clubface cause?
 You guessed it – a snap hook!

 Our favorite drill to fix this mistake is the “count to two”.
 During your swing, you count “1 AND 2”.

 “1” is your backswing.
 “2” is your downswing.”
 The “AND” is the critical part of this drill.

 The “AND” is your transition—the slight pause at the top of your swing.
 Perfect the “AND” and eliminate the duck hook from your golf game.

 We would recommend you count in your head as you swing.
 We don’t want your golf buddies to think you are talking to yourself!

 #6 – Don’t Flip Your Hands

-The final idea is related to your hands being too involved in your swing.
-The worst snap hook drivers happen when your lower body stops turning and you let your hands flip at impact.
+The final idea concerns your hands being too involved in your swing.
+The worst snap hook drivers happen when your lower body stops turning, and you let your hands flip at impact.